+\$550.00 Application Fee - Impaired/Corrective

+Services

-\$550.00 Application Services Fee - Impaired/Corrective \$150.00 plus mailing expenses Fee - Reactivation & on of Petition
+\$150.00 plus mailing expenses Application Fee - Reactivation &

 Note: MSBU application process may require lake analysis.
 Need for analysis will be determined prior to application, and price quote for analysis fee will be obtained at time of application.
 Prepayment for analysis will be due from applicant prior to scheduling analysis.